-- 1. Textbook of Engineering Geology, N. ChennaKesavulu, 2nd Edition, Macmillan Publishers India, 2009 - 2.
-Engineering and General Geology, Parbin Singh, 8th Edition, S. K.Kataria& Sons, 2010
+- 1. Textbook of Engineering Geology by N. Chenna Kesavulu, 2nd Edition, Macmillan Publishers India, 2009 - 2.
+Engineering and General Geology by Parbin Singh, 8th Edition, S K Kataria & Sons, 2010

-- 1. Geology for Geotechnical Engineers, J.C.
+- 1. Geology for Geotechnical Engineers by J.C.
 Harvey, Cambridge University Press, 1982 - 2.
-Engineering Geology, D. Venkat Reddy, Vikas Publications, New Delhi
+Engineering Geology by D Venkat Reddy, Vikas Publications, New Delhi

-(18PE1CE01) ADVANCED STRUCTURAL ANALYSIS
+(19PE1CE01) ADVANCED STRUCTURAL ANALYSIS

-- To identify the various straining actions in arches - To understand displacement methods of analysis for statically indeterminate structures - To differentiate the various methods of analysis for indeterminate structures - To find the degree of static and kinematic indeterminacies of the structures
+- To identify and determine the various straining actions in arches - To understand displacement methods of analysis for statically indeterminate structures - To differentiate the various methods of analysis for indeterminate structures - To determine the degree of static and kinematic indeterminacies of the structures

-COURSE OUTCOMES: After completion of the course, the student should be able to CO-1: Analyze the two hinged arches and cables
+COURSE OUTCOMES: After completion of the course, the student should be able to

-CO-2: Solve statically indeterminate beams and portal frames using classical methods CO-3: Draw the shear force and bending moment diagrams for indeterminate structures
+- CO-1: Analyze the two hinged arches and cables - CO-2: Solve statically indeterminate beams and portal frames using classical methods - CO-3: Sketch the shear force and bending moment diagrams for indeterminate structures

-CO-4: Analyse the beams using matrix methods
+CO-4: Formulate the stiffness and flexibility matrices and analyze the beams using Matrix methods

-Two Hinged Arches: Determination of horizontal thrust, bending moment, normal thrust and radial shear - Rib shortening - effect of temperature.
+Two Hinged Arches: Determination of horizontal thrust, bending moment, normal thrust and radial shear, Rib shortening, Effect of temperature.

-Cables: Introduction, Properties of a suspended cable, Equilibrium of a loaded cord, Cable carrying a udl, Temperature stresses in the cable.
+Cables: Introduction, Properties of a suspended cable, Equilibrium of a loaded chord, Cable carrying a u.d.l., Temperature stresses in the cable.

-Slope Deflection Method: Introduction, derivation of slope deflection equations, application to continuous beams with and without settlement of supports, application to portal frames
+Slope Deflection Method: Introduction, Derivation of slope deflection equations, Application to continuous beams with and without settlement of supports, Application to portal frames

-Moment Distribution Method: Stiffness and carry over factors - Distribution factors - Analysis of continuous beams with and without sinking of supports, Application to portal frames - Non-sway, Sway.
+Moment Distribution Method: Stiffness and Carry Over factors, Distribution factors, Analysis of continuous beams with and without sinking of supports, Application to portal frames - Non-sway, Sway.